Skip to the main content

 Wage & Salary

-Incomes for creative arts therapists generally are comparable to other mental health professionals with similar qualifications, like psychologists and social workers.
+Incomes for creative arts therapists vary depending on whether the individual is working in private practice or within the education or health systems.
+Incomes generally compare well with other mental health professionals who have similar qualifications, like psychologists and social workers.

-Many music therapists work as private contractors and typically include factors such as travel time, practitioner experience and documentation time in their fee.
+Many creative arts therapists work as private contractors and typically include factors such as travel time, materials, practitioner experience, and documentation time in their fee.

 For information about current collective agreements in the public and not-for-profit sectors, see the Health Sciences Association of Alberta (HSAA) website.